tadehack/shavit-blacklist-v2/README.md

 ## Features (and changes):

 ### Enimmy's changes:
-- Integrated SouceJump bans API > Automatically inserts a banned user in the blacklist (manual insertion is also available with the command: sm_blm *steamid*, or by manually searching through the list ('blm' stands for 'blacklist menu')).
+- Integrated sourcejump-bans code by [eric](https://github.com/ecsr/sourcejump-bans/tree/main) > Automatically inserts a banned user in the blacklist (manual insertion is also available with the command: sm_blm *steamid*, or by manually searching through the list ('blm' stands for 'blacklist menu')).

 - Support for multiple blacklisted styles instead of just one.